 No kidding!
 Talking about brand and brand values is useless unless you do something about it.
 Besides, a company doesn’t define its brand — its customers define it.
+One of our blogs — Brands in Crisis — discusses this clearly, as does our blog on Leadership.
 People talk about social media bringing this new dimension to marketing – that people are in control.
-People have ALWAYS been in control!
+Yet, people have ALWAYS been in control!
 Since when did Tide customers do what Tide wanted – or did Tide just give customers what they want: cleaner clothes?

 (2) “They (marketers) focus too much on the latest marketing trends such as social media, because they believe they represent the new marketing frontiers – but can rarely demonstrate how these trends will help them generate more business for the company (74%).”

 Lee’s third proof is when he says, “in today’s increasingly social media-infused environment, traditional marketing and sales not only doesn’t work so well, it doesn’t make sense.”
 That, “traditional marketing isn’t really working anywhere.”
 Where’s the proof besides him saying that?
-Should we take his word?
+Should we take his word and stop marketing?

 But it’s when he writes the following that something in his logic seems to have gone haywire: